PabloGM28/olist-operations-analysis/docs/findings.md

 Overall, the results suggest that delivery failures are concentrated among a subset of sellers rather than being uniformly distributed across the marketplace.

 Therefore, seller-level performance monitoring could represent an effective lever for improving customer experience and reducing customer attrition.
-# 7. Product Category Performance
+# 7. Product Category Analysis

 ## Business Question

-**Which product categories experience the worst operational performance?**
+**Which product categories contribute most to delivery failures?**

 ---